 By David Crow, L.Ac.

 Lavender is one of the most well-known, versatile, and extensively used essential oils in the world.
-When we use lavender essential oil we receive the blessings of the feminine, because lavender could be described as an angel of healing from the floral realm, and an expression of the earth's compassion.
+When we use lavender essential oil we receive the blessings of the feminine — lavender is known as an angel of healing from the floral realm, and an expression of the earth's compassion.

 What is the fragrance of lavender?
-One who is unfamiliar with the aromatic world might assume that all lavender oils are the same, but there are hundreds of species and varieties that create oils with different perfume notes, as well as differences produced by the soil, water, and climate.
+You might assume all lavender oils are the same, but there are hundreds of species and varieties that create oils with different perfume notes — as well as differences produced by the soil, water, and climate.
 In general, lavender has a soft, sweet, and floral aroma.
 However, depending on the quality and place of origin, it can reveal a wide range of other scents, including hints of spiciness, fruity undertones, and green and herbaceous notes.
-When one smells lavenders from different places, it is easy to imagine the different elements that influence the plant: the hot summer Mediterranean days, the icy mountain winters, the spring rains.
+When you smell lavenders from different places, it is easy to imagine the different elements that influence the plant: the hot summer Mediterranean days, the icy mountain winters, the spring rains.

 Lavender is safe and effective for children, who are more sensitive than adults and therefore more susceptible to its soothing influence.
 Used in diffusers in the home, it creates a background scent that calms hyperactivity, excitability, and irritability of both parents and children.